 Rationalizing is something most of us do every day.
 In terms of addiction, however, rationalization can have serious or possibly deadly consequences.
-Despite widespread research identifying addiction as a disease, many people continue think its basis seems completely irrational.
-From the outside, people are unable to understand why an individual would “ruin” their lives with substance abuse.
-And too often, family members, co-workers and friends falsely believe that ending addiction is just a matter of willpower.
+Despite widespread research identifying addiction as a disease, many people continue to think its basis seems completely irrational.
+From the outside, people are unable to understand why an individual would “ruin” their lives with substance use.
+And too often, family members, co-workers, and friends falsely believe that ending addiction is just a matter of willpower.

 1. “I can stop at any time.”

-This is a common phrase proclaimed by addictive individuals who believe they can control the urges, cravings and use of drugs or alcohol on their own.
-This excuse to continue using is a true example of denial that delays the person from seeing the seriousness of their problem.
-It allows the addict to avoid entering a treatment program and dealing with the issue.
-Although it may be possible to obtain short stints of sobriety by white knuckling it, long-term abstinence in this way is uncommon for even the most determined of individuals.
+This is a common phrase proclaimed by people who believe they can control the urges, cravings, and use of drugs or alcohol on their own.
+This reason to continue using is a true example of denial that delays us from seeing the seriousness of our problem.
+It allows people to avoid entering treatment and dealing with the issue.
+Although it may be possible to obtain short stints of sobriety by white-knuckling it, long-term abstinence and changes in this way tend to be uncommon for even the most determined of individuals.

 2. “I need alcohol or drugs to be social.”

 Some people believe alcohol or drugs allow them to behave more freely and interact with less anxiety in group settings.
 These individuals cite the substance as making them feel less inhibited with others.
-The proven truth is that over time, addiction actually isolates a person.
-They have less control over their words and actions.
-They can become an embarrassment to friends in social situations and are often not viewed as “cool” as they believe.
+The truth is that over time, addiction actually isolates a person.
+We have less control over our words and actions when inebriated.
+We can become an embarrassment to friends in social situations and are often not viewed as “cool” as we believe.

 3. “I’m not hurting anyone else.”

 This self-righteous rationalization is one of the most harmful excuses.
-It reveals that the addict is out of touch with reality and unable to recognize that other people suffer immensely as a result of their addiction.
-Those around the individual see firsthand just how destructive their behavior is to their relationships.
+It reveals that the person is out of touch with reality and unable to recognize that other people suffer as a result of their addiction.
+Those around us see firsthand just how destructive our behavior is to our relationships.

 4. “If you had my problems, you would also drink or use drugs.”

 Individuals with this mindset see themselves as a victim of the world they live in and are unable or unwilling to take responsibility for their actions.
 Instead, they avoid life’s problems by self-medicating.
-The truth is that alcohol and drugs only really complicate the existing issues in their lives.
-By drinking or using drugs, these individuals avoid relationships and push aside their emotions, which then helps perpetuate the harmful cycle.
+The truth is that alcohol and drugs only really complicate the existing issues in our lives.
+By drinking or using drugs, people avoid relationships and push aside their emotions, which then helps perpetuate the harmful cycle.